gustavla/vzlog/README.rst

 Example
 -------
 Apart from commands that print text, the key command here is ``vz.impath``, which returns an image path.
-The path is at the same added to the log output:
+The path is at the same time added to the log output:

 .. code:: python